 Come, marvel with me at just how bad an old house can look post-foreclosure, lying vacant, tossed around like Cinderella pre-ballgown-and-fairy-godmother.

-Side note – as you might know, we decided to buy a two family house to alleviate some of our costs of living.
-We didn’t know at the time if house hacking would be worth it – but we were certainly ready to give it a go instead of renting.
-While we could afford the entire house on our own – we planned to obtain a renter for the second unit.
+As you might know, we decided to buy a two family house to alleviate some of our costs of living.
+We didn’t know at the time if house hacking would be worth it – but we were certainly ready to give it a go.

 Now, could we have left the apartment the way it was and still gotten a renter?